miloschuman/yii2-highcharts/README.md

 HighchartsAsset::register($this)->withScripts(['highstock', 'modules/exporting', 'modules/drilldown']);
 ```

-In this scenario, you would need to write and include your own JavaScript to display the charts, just as illustrated in the [Highcharts Demo](http://www.highcharts.com/demo) and [Highstock Demo](http://www.highcharts.com/stock/demo) pages.
+In this scenario, you would need to write and include your own JavaScript to display the charts, just as illustrated in the [Highcharts Demo](http://www.highcharts.com/demo), [Highstock Demo](http://www.highcharts.com/stock/demo) and [Highmaps Demo](http://www.highcharts.com/maps/demo) pages.

 Tips